FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Current program backup
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-After the user modifies the current program, the "backup" function of the current program is triggered (the backup time is 1 year), and the initial content of the current program is saved and displayed on the right side, which is convenient for the user to compare the modified content.
+After the user modifies the teaching program and clicks save, the "backup" function of the current program is triggered (the backup time is 1 year), and the initial content of the current program is saved and displayed on the right side, which is convenient for the user to compare the modified content.
-Users can view the corresponding program backup content by selecting a date, and click the "Delete" icon in the upper right corner to delete the current program backup content.The content of the current program backup can only be viewed, not modified.
+Users can view the corresponding program backup content by selecting a date, and click the "Delete" icon in the upper right corner to delete the current program backup content.
+The content of the current program backup can only be viewed, not modified.

 .. image:: teaching_pendant_software/program_backup.png
    :width: 6in